pwireland/BCO-DEA/README.md

 # BCO-DEA
 Differential Expression Analysis Example for Biocompute Objects Project

-Run BCO-DEA.Rmd with R-Studio Knit to HTML
+Run BCO-DEA.Rmd with R-Studio and Knit to HTML